 What makes utilities and pipelines locatable?

+What makes utilities locatable?
+Without tracer wire, a pipeline utility locator would not be able to locate the facility or pipeline.
 Pipeline corrosion and digging by third party individuals or contractors are among the two leading causes of pipeline accidents.
 In earlier posts, I’ve discussed the significance of protecting pipelines against corrosion.
 I also discussed the importance of calling 811 to locate the utility lines before digging.
 But calling 811 does not always guarantee your lines will be located, which made me wonder what makes pipelines and facilities locatable?

-In Colorado, when calling 811, you will be arranging to have what is known as “Tier 1” utilities located.
-The 811 organization for Colorado is UNCC, and they will additionally provide the excavator with contact information for Tier 2 utilities that are in your area, and it is the responsibility of the excavator or homeowner to call those Tier 2 utilities to request a locate.
+In Colorado, when calling 811 you will be arranging to have what is known as “Tier 1” utilities located.
+The 811 organization for Colorado is UNCC and they will additionally provide the excavator with contact information for Tier 2 utilities that are in your area, and it is the responsibility of the excavator or homeowner to call those Tier 2 utilities to request a locate.

 What makes a line locatable?

 Most utility locating equipment uses a technology known as ground-penetrating radar (GPR).
 Others may refer to it as electromagnetic pipe detection (EPD).
-This science is based on the principle that an electrical current will flow along a conductive material, creating a magnetic field which can be received as a signal, and indicate the presence of a pipeline by location equipment.
+This science is based on the principle that an electrical current will flow on conductive material, creating a magnetic field which can be received as a signal, and indicate the presence of a pipeline by location equipment.

 Most gas or oil transmission lines use carbon or low alloy steels.
 These lines will generate a magnetic field when charged so that the lines can be detected.
 However, gas distribution lines are commonly polyethylene (PE) and will not carry a current.
 Therefore the line will not be locatable by itself unless a tracer wire was installed at the time of pipeline installation.